 For EuroBonus, every point earned represents revenue and every point used is a cost.
 For SAS, this means that every point used represents, in parallel, an important investment in the customer’s loyalty.
 To optimize relevance, it is important that communication with EuroBonus members is increasingly dynamic and based on how the individual members use their points.
 This communication is adapted to each member’s behavior, interests and needs.
 The number of EuroBonus members is steadily on the rise.
-On April 30, 2015, the program had 3.9 million members, increasing by about 50,000 every month.
+In July 2018, the program had more than 5 million members.

 A competitive network with more destinations

 With an average of 817 departures per day, SAS offers the best network to, from and within Scandinavia.
 With frequent departures to indemand destinations, customers are offered freedom of choice and the ability to use time optimally, whether traveling on business or leisure.